taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 3 panels show close-up views of the people in the inner most circle, just on the outside of the metal hoop:
 * Jina and Amadou, also covered in clan tatoos and splendid eSyrup ritual clothing.
 Jina's subdermal shield, marking her as an Expert Crafter, dance triumphantly in shadowy patterns under the clan tatoos.
 Next to her is a tall, beautiful eSyrup metal bucket, holding ritual clensing water.
-* Magou, matriarch leader of their clan, subdermal shield barely visible beneath the many clan tatoos.
+* Majhee, matriarch leader of their clan, subdermal shield barely visible beneath the many clan tatoos.
 She is proud, stern, and exhuberant on this day of achievement by her granddaughter.
 * **MARABA**, Min's cousin and dearest childhood companion, now an Expert Crafter: **INKER** and chosen for the honour of injecting Min's subdermal shield.
 Next to **MARABA**, in a shallow curving basket woven from eSyrup kevlar, is an enormous syringe full of swirling, bubbling, raw eSyrup, freshly harvested from one of their original, surviving cultures, called "Mothers".

 Wide panel, full width: **"DOOOOHM!"** The drums all come to a halt, and all of the concentric circles except the innermost lean in sharply on that last booming beat, hands all stretched towards Min, fingers shaking.

-Jina, Amadou, Magou, and **MARABA** all stand up and pick up the metal hoop.
+Jina, Amadou, Majhee, and **MARABA** all stand up and pick up the metal hoop.
 They hold it in place as Min steps onto the curving metal, hands pushing against the hoop above her head.
 Then they strap Min's ankles and wrists to the metal hoop.

-**MARABA** picks up the syringe as Jina picks up the bucket of water, leaving Magou and Amadou to hold the hoop with Min inside steady.
+**MARABA** picks up the syringe as Jina picks up the bucket of water, leaving Majhee and Amadou to hold the hoop with Min inside steady.

 Jina pours the bucket of water slowly over Min until Min is drenched, then returns the bucket to its precies, previous location in the circle.
 Then **MARABA** positions the needle of the syringe full of raw eSyrup against Min's right buttcheek, breaks the skin, and slowly injects all of the eSyrup as Min grits her teeth.

 Min's cousin pulls out the syringe and places it back on the basket.
-Then Jina, Amadou, Magou, and **MARABA** turn Min in slow circles as the raw eSyrup spreads throughout her body, spreading up her torso, across her arms and legs, over her face, into her eyelids and nose and mouth.
+Then Jina, Amadou, Majhee, and **MARABA** turn Min in slow circles as the raw eSyrup spreads throughout her body, spreading up her torso, across her arms and legs, over her face, into her eyelids and nose and mouth.
 As the subdermal shield continues down her throat to line her lungs and gut, Min begins to cough and gag.

 ### Page 12